Toledo Bend Reservoir: History

 Beginning in May 1963, land acquisitions for Toledo Bend Reservoir started as a joint management project of Texas and Louisiana River Authorities.
 Construction on the Toledo Bend Dam, spillway, and power plant, began on May 11, 1964.
 The closure section of the earthen embankment and impoundment of water was begun in October 1966.
 The power plant was completed and began operating in the early part of 1969.
 The Toledo Bend Project was constructed primarily for the purposes of water supply, hydroelectric power generation, and recreation.

 Toledo Bend Reservoir forms a portion of the boundary between the states of Texas and Louisiana.
 From the dam site, which is north of Burkeville, TX, the reservoir extends up the river for about 65 mi to Logansport, LA, and inundates land in Sabine, Shelby, Panola, and Newton Counties, Texas, and Sabine and DeSoto Parishes, Louisiana.

+In 2003, during recovery operations following the Space Shuttle Columbia disaster, some remains of the astronauts were recovered west of the Reservoir.

 Area impact

 Many communities were affected in the impacted parishes and counties.